fANZYo/my-portfolio/README.md

 This is where I will talk about what I can do, the tools I use and where I'm headed.

 ### Blogpost page
-Will dynamically pull a list of my posts from [Medium.com](https://medium.com) using: `http://medium.com/@user?format=json` and render them from the server.
+Will dynamically pull a list of my posts from [Medium.com](https://medium.com) using: `http://medium.com/@williamiehl?format=json` and render them.